saltybun/salt/README.md

-Salt is command line bundler and a command aggregator that lets you define bundles of scripts and bring all your scripts under a single command called `salt`.
+Salt is command line bundler and a command manager that lets you define bundles of scripts and bring all your scripts under a single command called `salt`.
 The focus of this tool is to seamlessly share scripts between teams and improve productivity with ease of use.
 [Bundles](#salt-bundle) let your quickly import scripts from any folder or a git repository.
 This project was initially created for [🍿](https://github.com/codekidx/popcorn) and was extracted as a standalone tool.

 # 🧂